Norway vs Sweden: Which Scandinavian country should you visit?

 Norwegian sour cream porridge

-Norwegian cuisine is heavily influenced by the country’s abundant fjords and coastlines, so it’s more fish-focused.
-Must-try dishes include gravlax (cured salmon), sursild (pickled herring), torrfisk (dried cod) and Norwegian fish gratin.
-Other famous dishes include farikal (the national dish of mutton and cabbage), sour cream porridge with cured meat or cinnamon, and brunonst (brown cheese) eaten on a slice of bread or with waffles and jam.
-You could also try smalahove (sheep’s head) if you’re feeling adventurous.
+With abundant fjords and coastline, Norwegian cuisine leans heavily on the sea.
+Must-try dishes include gravlax (cured salmon), sursild (pickled herring), tørrfisk (dried cod) and Norwegian fish gratin.
+For meat lovers, tuck into fårikål (the national dish of mutton and cabbage), sour cream porridge with cured meat or cinnamon, and brunonst (brown cheese) with waffles and jam.
+If you’re feeling adventurous, you could also try smalahove (sheep’s head), a centuries-old delicacy from the village of Voss.

 A bowl of Swedish meatballs